 (Essential Thrombocytosis; Primary Thrombocythemia)

 Essential thrombocythemia is a clonal hematopoietic stem cell disorder that causes increased platelet production.
-ET usually occurs with bimodal peaks of between ages 50 and 70 yr and a separate peak among young females and a later peak after age 50 in both woman and men.
+Essential thrombocythemia usually occurs with bimodal peaks; an early peak among young females and a later peak after age 50 in both woman and men.

 Thrombocythemia may lead to

-Microvascular occlusions often involve small vessels of the distal extremities (causing erythromelalgia), the eye (causing ocular migraine), or the CNS (causing transient ischemic attacks).
+Microvascular occlusions involve small vessels of the distal extremities (causing erythromelalgia), the eye (causing ocular migraine), or the central nervous system (causing transient ischemic attacks).
 Not all patients experience microvascular symptoms even when platelet counts are high.

 Bleeding is more likely with extreme thrombocytosis (ie, about 1.5 million platelets/mcL [1.5 million × 109/L]); it is due to an acquired deficiency of von Willebrand factor caused because the platelets adsorb and proteolyze high molecular weight von Willebrand multimers, causing an acquired von Willebrand syndrome.

 Common symptoms are

-Thrombosis may cause symptoms in the affected site (eg, neurologic deficits with stroke or transient ischemic attack; leg pain, swelling, or both with lower extremity thrombosis; chest pain and dyspnea with pulmonary embolism).
+Thrombosis may cause symptoms in the affected site (eg, neurologic deficits with stroke or transient ischemic attack).

-Bleeding is usually mild and manifests as epistaxis, easy bruisability, or GI bleeding.
-However, serious bleeding may occur in a small percentage of cases.
+Bleeding is usually mild, rarely spontaneous, and manifests as epistaxis, easy bruisability, or gastrointestinal bleeding.
+However, serious bleeding may occur in a small percentage of cases with extreme thrombocytosis.

-Essential thrombocythemia is a diagnosis of exclusion and should be considered in patients in whom common reactive causes (see Reactive Thrombocytosis (Secondary Thrombocythemia)) and other myeloproliferative neoplasms are excluded.
+Essential thrombocythemia is a diagnosis of exclusion and should be considered in patients in whom common reactive causes of thrombocytosis and other myeloproliferative neoplasms are excluded.
 If cytopenias are identified, myelodysplastic syndrome should be considered.

-For mild vasomotor symptoms (eg, headache, mild digital ischemia, erythromelalgia) and to decrease the risk of thrombosis in low-risk patients, aspirin 81 mg po once/day is usually sufficient but a higher dose may be used if necessary.
+For mild vasomotor symptoms (eg, headache, mild digital ischemia, erythromelalgia) and to decrease the risk of thrombosis in low-risk patients, aspirin 81 mg orally once a day is usually sufficient, but a higher dose may be used if necessary.
 Severe migraine may require platelet count reduction for control.
 The utility of aspirin during pregnancy is unproven and may provoke bleeding in patients with essential thrombocythemia and the CALR mutation.

-Aminocaproic acid is effective in controlling hemorrhage due to acquired von Willebrand disease for minor procedures such as dental work.
+Aminocaproic acid or tranexamic acid is effective for controlling hemorrhage due to acquired von Willebrand syndrome during minor procedures such as dental work.
 Major procedures may require optimization of platelet counts.

-Allogeneic stem cell transplantation is rarely used in ET but can be effective in younger patients if other treatments are unsuccessful and a suitable donor is available.
+Allogeneic stem cell transplantation is rarely used in essential thrombocythemia but can be effective if there is transformation to acute leukemia.

 Because prognosis is usually good and there is no correlation between degree of thrombocytosis and thrombosis, potentially toxic drugs that lower the platelet count should not be used just to normalize the platelet count in asymptomatic patients.
 Generally agreed-upon indications for platelet-lowering therapy include

-However, there are no data that prove cytotoxic therapy to reduce the platelet count lowers thrombotic risk, or improves survival.
+However, there are no data that prove cytotoxic therapy to reduce the platelet count lowers thrombotic risk or improves survival.
 Those who are JAK2-positive and/or older than 65 are at greatest risk for thromboembolic complications.

 Drugs used to lower platelet count include anagrelide, interferon alfa-2b, and hydroxyurea.
 Hydroxyurea is generally considered the drug of choice for short-term use.
-Because anagrelide and hydroxyurea cross the placenta, they are not used during pregnancy; interferon alfa-2b can be used in pregnant women when necessary.
+Because anagrelide and hydroxyurea cross the placenta, they are not used during pregnancy; interferon alfa-2a can be used in pregnant women when necessary.
 Interferon is the safest therapy for migraine when dedicated migraine drugs are not effective.
 Anagrelide should be used with caution in older patients because of its effects on the cardiovascular system (eg, palpitations, arrhythmias) and the kidneys (eg, fluid retention).

 Hydroxyurea should be prescribed only by specialists familiar with its use and monitoring.
-It is started at a dose of 500 to 1000 mg po once/day.
+It is started at a dose of 500 to 1000 mg orally once a day.
 Patients are monitored with a weekly CBC.
-If the WBC count falls to < 4000/μL, hydroxyurea is withheld and reinstituted at 50% of the dose when the value normalizes.
-When a steady state is achieved, the interval between CBCs is lengthened to 2 wk and then to 4 wk.
-There is no specific target platelet count; the aim of therapy is a platelet count that restores ristocetin cofactor activity if bleeding is the problem or that alleviates symptoms.
+If the WBC count falls to < 4000/mcL (< 4 × 109/L), hydroxyurea is withheld and reinstituted at 50% of the dose when the value normalizes.
+When a steady state is achieved, the interval between CBCs is lengthened to 2 weeks and then to 4 weeks.
+The aim is relief of symptoms rather than platelet count normalization.
+Too-rapid withdrawal of hydroxyurea can result in rapid rebound and platelet cycling.

 Platelet removal (plateletpheresis) has been used in rare patients with serious hemorrhage or recurrent thrombosis or before emergency surgery to immediately reduce the platelet count.
-However, plateletpheresis is rarely necessary and its effects are transient with prompt rebound in the platelet count.
-Hydroxyurea or anagrelide do not provide an immediate effect but should be started at the same time as pheresis.
+However, plateletpheresis is rarely necessary.
+Its effects are transient with prompt rebound in the platelet count.
+Hydroxyurea or anagrelide do not provide an immediate effect but should be started at the same time as plateletpheresis.

 Patients are at risk of microvascular thrombosis, hemorrhage, and rarely macrovascular thrombosis.

-ET is a diagnosis of exclusion; in particular, other myeloproliferative disorders and reactive (secondary) thrombocytosis must be ruled out.
+Essential thrombocythemia is a diagnosis of exclusion; in particular, other myeloproliferative neoplasms and reactive (secondary) thrombocytosis must be ruled out.

 Asymptomatic patients require no therapy.
 Aspirin is usually effective for microvascular events (ocular migraine, erythromelalgia and transient ischemic attacks).

-Some patients with extreme thrombocytosis require more aggressive treatment to control the platelet count; and such measures include hydroxyurea, anagrelide, interferon alfa-2b, or plateletpheresis.
+Some patients with extreme thrombocytosis require more aggressive treatment to control the platelet count; such measures include hydroxyurea, anagrelide, interferon alfa-2b, and plateletpheresis.